marleymedfit/SoLa-Bootcamp-Portfolio/README.md

 July 10,2025
 ------------------------------------------------------------------------------
 ## Portfolio Overview
-This portfolio showcase my projects from the SoLa Cybersecurity Bootcamp.
+This portfolio showcases my projects from the SoLa Cybersecurity Bootcamp.

 ### Technologies Used
 -Bash